Do you think you can do more with your kitchen?

 - In designated areas (such as areas of outstanding natural beauty, conservation areas, etc), side extensions require planning permission, and all rear extensions must be single storey

 - An extension must not result in more than half the garden being covered

-It’s important to bear in mind that different rules may apply if you live in a conservation area, if your building is listed, or if you live within a National Park.
+It’s important to keep in mind that different rules may apply if you live in a conservation area, if your building is listed, or if you live within a national park.